-The Graduate School of Arts and Sciences was formally established in 1953 when the University's Board of Trustees authorized graduate study in the Departments of Chemistry, Music, Psychology, and Near Eastern and Judaic Studies.
-The general direction of the Graduate School is vested in a Graduate Council of the Faculty comprised of the President and the provost, ex officio; the dean of arts and sciences; and one representative, usually the chair, of each of the several University departments and programs offering graduate instruction.
-The members of the Graduate Council are appointed by the President on the recommendations of the dean of arts and sciences.
-The functions of the Graduate Council, exercised in consonance with University policy, are to determine requirements for admission; provide programs of study and examination; establish and maintain requirements for graduate degrees; make recommendations for degrees; make recommendations for new areas of graduate study; lay down such regulations as may be considered necessary or expedient for governing the Graduate School; and exercise a general supervision over its affairs.
-The dean of arts and sciences is the chair of the Graduate Council and the chief executive officer of the Graduate School.
+The Graduate School of Arts and Sciences was formally established in 1953 when the university's Board of Trustees authorized graduate study in the Departments of Chemistry, Music, Psychology, and Near Eastern and Judaic Studies.
+The general direction of the graduate school is vested in the council of the graduate school, comprising a faculty representative of each graduate program and four graduate student representatives.
+The council is chaired by the dean of arts and sciences or his designee.
+The functions of the graduate council, exercised in consonance with university policy, are to determine requirements for admission; provide programs of study and examination; establish and maintain requirements for graduate degrees; make recommendations for degrees; make recommendations for new areas of graduate study; establish such regulations as may be considered necessary or expedient for governing the graduate school; and exercise a general supervision over its affairs.
+The dean of arts and sciences is the chief executive officer of the graduate school.